-Furukawa was born in September 29, 1989 in Kumamoto Prefecture, located in the island of Kyushu.
+Furukawa was born on September 29, 1989, in Kumamoto Prefecture, located on the island of Kyushu.

-Having been born and raised in a island far away from Tokyo, the young Furukawa first became interested in the seiyuu industry when he was in middle school and played a Gundam game.
+Having been born and raised on an island far away from Tokyo, the young Furukawa first became interested in the seiyuu industry when he was in middle school and played a Gundam game.

 In that game there was a character Hikaru Midorikawa had voiced and the teenage boy became fascinated to the point of aspiring to be like his new subject of admiration Midorikawa.

 At that time a friend of his got him a brochure of a vocational school in which Hikaru Midorikawa had been appointed to be a special lecturer fueling his desire to be a seiyuu even more and giving him the courage to take the plunge and enroll in Fukuoka‘s Music Vocational School from which he graduated.

 After he graduated, one could understand why he has such talent and passion be it for his job as a seiyuu or for singing, something Furukawa has proved more than enough to excel at both tasks.

 In 2011, Furukawa signed a contract with Spacecraft Entertainment and he made his debut with his character Satoshi Yoshino in the web anime Busou Chuugakusei: Basket Army.